bbaassssiiee/lunchbox/workshop/lesson-09/README.txt

     - include: dbservers/post_tasks.yml

+HINT:
 SLIDES: There are slides explaining roles in more depth.

 TODO 1.
 Copy everything from this folder to the project folder.

-TODO 2. login to 'control', cd to 'project' and run 'install.yml' TODO 3.
-Change the value of ask_vault_pass in the file ansible.cfg
+TODO 2. login to 'control', cd to 'project' and run 'install.yml'

+    ansible-playbook install.yml

-HINT: Galaxy already has thousands of roles.
+Look what happened!
+You downloaded roles from galaxy.
+Galaxy already has thousands of roles.

+TODO 3.
+Change the value of ask_vault_pass in the file ansible.cfg to True.

+INFO: http://docs.ansible.com/ansible/playbooks_roles.html#roles
 TIP: roles_path in ansible.cfg separates your own roles and Galaxy roles.

-INFO: http://docs.ansible.com/ansible/playbooks_roles.html#roles

-GOTO: ../lesson-10/README.txt
-#